AvraamMavridis/greek-data/README.md

 # greek-data
-Various data sets in Greek or related to Greece
+Various data sets in Greek or related to Greece.
+They can be used to build e.g. AI Models.